altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 "… Didn’t you point out that we should defend our base, Lieutenant General Sir?
 Then it is only right to leave this responsibility to the unit most concerned about this issue."<br/>
 "Hmm… But when the evaluation for winning this battle happens, the Eighth Army will be criticized for just holding the fort, I can’t accept this proposal as a general."<br/>
 His concern was actually the evaluation after winning the battle.<br/>
-Was this the right attitude as a soldier…
+Was this the right attitude as a soldier…<br/>
-Or was this the epitome of selfishness…?
+Or was this the epitome of selfishness…?<br/>
 As expected, the focus point of this man is weird— Regis thought once again.<br/>
 "… Please don’t worry.
 The arrogant Ministry of Military Affairs that mete out rewards and punishment based on rumours had been dissolved, and Her Highness, the Généralissime has taken over their responsibilities.
 She is a person who fully understands the importance of defending the fort in a battle like this.
 Isn’t that right, Madam Généralissime?"<br/>
 "Hmm?
 You’re talking about me?"<br/>